-[Editor’s note: Sean Muller, iSpot.tv Founder and CEO, is a speaker at RampUp 2018.
+[Editor’s note: Sean Muller, iSpot.tv Founder and CEO, was a speaker at RampUp 2018.
 We invited him to share his thoughts on measuring TV advertising effectiveness and marketing trends.]

 What are the biggest challenges CMOs face today?